Opus10/qik/docs/spaces.md

 To recap, fences help plugins understand the boundary of a space.
 See the [Pygraph plugin docs](plugin_pygraph.md) for a practical example of how fences are used for import linting.

-Other plugins can build on this concept, for example, creating an optimized docker container for a space in a monorepo.
+Other plugins can build on this concept, for example, creating an optimized docker container based on files in a project.

 ## Roots

-Specify a `root` in a space to enhance other aspects of qik:
+Specify a `root` to set a working directory for a space:

 ```toml
 [spaces.my-space]
 root = "my/space"
 ```

-When a root is configured like above, changing into any directory under `my/space` will alter the behavior of `qik`, ensuring only commands in this space are selected.
+Changing into any directory under `my/space` will alter the behavior of `qik`, ensuring only commands in this space are selected.
 Similarly, `qikx` uses the working space as the default.

-Remember, roots cannot be children of others.
-Roots are best when working across a flat hierarchy of a large project that may have separate web apps, modules, frontends, backends, etc.
+!!! remember

+    Roots cannot be children of others and are intended to separate a project into a flat hierarchy.

 ## Command Line Interaction

-Keep the following in mind when using the `qik` command line tool:
+When using the `qik` command line tool:

-- Use `-s` to select commands based on spaces.
-The argument can be used repeatedly to specify multiple spaces.
+- Use `-s` to select commands based on a space or multiple spaces.
 - The `-s` flag defaults to the current working space if a `root` is defined.

 The `qikx` utility has the following behavior: